Federal Motor Carrier Safety Administration (FMCSA), DOT.

 Notice and request for comments.

-In accordance with the Paperwork Reduction Act of 1995, FMCSA announces its plan to submit the Information Collection Request (ICR) described below to the Office of Management and Budget (OMB) for review and approval.
+In accordance with the Paperwork Reduction Act of 1995, FMCSA announces its plan to submit the Information Collection Request (ICR) described below to the Office of Management and Budget (OMB) for its review and approval and invites public comment.
 The information collection concerns records of inspection, repair, and maintenance of commercial motor vehicles (CMVs).
 The FMCSA requests approval to revise and renew an ICR entitled, “Inspection, Repair and Maintenance.”
 FMCSA collects this information to ensure that motor carriers have adequate documentation of their inspection, repair, and maintenance programs necessary to reduce the likelihood of CMV crashes.

 Start Further Info